vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```

 #### Warehouse Service
-The Warehouse Service module contains the data model classes, the REST endpoints, the Business Logic and the configuration for [JPA] needed to handle the warehouse.
+The Warehouse Service module contains the data model classes, the REST endpoints, the Business Logic and the [JPA] configuration needed to handle the warehouse.

 ![Warehouse Service Structure](/images/warehouseservice_structure.png)